 Paul was right to use such strong language regarding sin.
 Sin is a killer.
 It's lethal.
 And the one behind it longs for your spiritual death.
 Satan wants your relationship with the living God to go up in flames.
 He would be happy to see the smoke rising.
 Thank God that, in Jesus Christ and by the power of the Spirit, we can keep stepping towards the light.

 Like this post?
-Check out these related resources!
+Check out The Great Lie